 Problem

 AI models are predictive engines, not reasoning engines.
-If an API usage example is incomplete, uses ambiguous placeholders, or relies on implicit knowledge, the AI will often “hallucinate”—it will invent the missing pieces based on general patterns it learned during training.
-These inventions are frequently incorrect for your specific software, leading to developer frustration.
+If an API usage example is incomplete, uses ambiguous placeholders, or relies on implicit knowledge, the AI will “hallucinate”.
+It invents missing pieces based on general training patterns.
+These inventions are frequently incorrect, leading to developer frustration.

 Why it matters

 Hallucinated code destroys user trust.
-When a developer asks an AI for help and receives code that throws a syntax error or uses non-existent parameters, they often blame the software itself for being “buggy” or “poorly documented.”
-Minimising hallucinations is critical for maintaining the professional reputation of your project.
+When a developer asks an AI for help and receives broken code, they blame the software for being “buggy” or “poorly documented”.
+Minimising hallucinations is critical for maintaining your project’s professional reputation.

 Approach

 Practice Defensive Documentation.
-This involves writing extremely explicit, fully instantiated code blocks that leave no room for ambiguity.
-Never assume that the reader (or the AI) knows the necessary imports, environment variables, or prerequisite configurations.
+Write extremely explicit, fully instantiated code blocks that leave no room for ambiguity.
+Never assume the reader (or the AI) knows the necessary imports, environment variables, or prerequisite configurations.

 Implementation